IvanIsCoding/ResuLLMe/README.md

 Notice that you will need to install the dependencies in `requirements.txt` for your code to work, and install the packages in `packages.txt` for the LaTeX rendering to work (or equivalent if not using Ubuntu).

-#INSTALLATION
+#I 🪄 Installation

-$ sudo apt-get install package-name
+$ sudo apt-get install < packages.txt

 ## 🤲 Contributing